 The Fund is a UK Non UCITs Retail Scheme (NURS) Open Ended Investment Company (OEIC) with Property Authorised Investment Fund (PAIF) status.

-Over the course of April 2025, the NAV of the Fund increased by 4.6% (A Acc GBP).
-Meanwhile, the UK Real Estate Index* increased by 4.7%.
-Since its launch, the Fund has increased by 1.6% (A Acc GBP), outperforming the UK Real Estate Index* which has fallen by 20% in the same period.
+Over the course of August 2025, the NAV of the Fund decreased by 3.7% (A Acc GBP), outperforming the UK Real Estate Index*, which decreased by 4.1%.
+Since its launch, the Fund has decreased by 1.9% (A Acc GBP), outperforming the UK Real Estate Index* which has fallen by 23.3% in the same period.

 The strategy of the Fund is to invest in a diversified portfolio of thematic real assets.
-The Fund’s 22 investments are predominantly aligned with four key socio-economic mega trends: ageing population (19.4%), digitalisation (34.5%), generation rent (25.3%), and urbanisation (7.4%).
-Some investments – diversified assets – span more than one of these mega trends.
+The Fund’s 22 investments are set to benefit from four socio-economic mega trends: ageing population (13.7% portfolio weight), digitalisation (30.5% portfolio weight), generation rent (21.6% portfolio weight), and urbanisation (9.8% portfolio weight).
+It will also invest in REITs with assets that encompass one or more of these trends (22.5% portfolio weight).

-The continued M&A activity across the sector, coupled with strong earnings performance, highlights the positive prospects for the UK REIT sector.
-We are at a pivotal point for the asset class, with greater investment needed in specialist listed real estate to respond to social and economic changes and increased demographic shifts.
+Despite the decline in sector performance in August, the Fund Manager remains optimistic about the Fund’s performance due to the continued M&A activity, along with the strong underlying performance of portfolio assets and confidence in the mega trends.
+This further reiterates the positive growth potential of the UK REIT sector.
+Investors should look to the attractive, growing dividend yield and the potential for further upside.
 While growth concerns continue to impact capital markets, the four socio-economic mega trends - ageing population, digitalisation, generation rent and urbanisation - are set to gain.
 There is reason for increased optimism across these mega trends as the Fund continues to invest in defensive, domestic and dependable assets.

 The Fund invests in a diversified portfolio of London Stock Exchange Listed Securities, consisting primarily of Real Estate Investment Trusts and potentially some Bonds and Close Ended Funds.
 The Fund avoids exposure to retail property companies.